Morrow

 Free as all Outdoors

-Educating in Conservation Since 1999
+Educating in

-Headwaters Outdoor Education Center (HEOC) is located on 150 acres of county owned property just north of the sheriff's office on Home road in Mount Gilead.
+Headwaters Outdoor Education Center (HEOC) is located on 150 acres of County owned property just north of the sheriff's office on Home Road in Mount Gilead.
 For 25 years the property has been managed by the Morrow Soil and Water Conservation District with the help of a core group of dedicated volunteers and the support of our community.

 Monthly outdoor education programs are held at the education center for both children and adults at no cost.